 There are also problems that can arise within the rooms themselves.
 For instance, shower accidents can happen because of a lack of a rail or an unsteady or broken curtain rod; the chairs and beds can collapse, leading to head injuries; and bed bugs may infest the room, causing bites and other reactions.
 Some incidents may not be accidental at all.
 When incidents are carried out by other guests, the hotel can be held accountable.
 Sexual assaults or physical assaults can be carried out by other guests, random individuals who have entered the hotel, security guards, hotel workers, and more.
 A sexual assault can lead to long term emotional trauma, even in cases where the injuries are not permanent.
 If you are involved in an accident, your best bet is to contact one of our hotel accident lawyers.

-What Are The Most Common Injuries Sustained In Las Vehas Hotels?
+What Are The Most Common Injuries Sustained In Las Vegas Hotels?

-There have been individuals with numerous types of damages to their bodies, whether by falling at the hotel or getting hurt in one of the facilities.
+There have been individuals with numerous types of damages to their bodies, whether by falling at the hotel or getting hurt in one of the facilities, like casino’s or swimming pools.
 Here are the most common hotel injuries:

 Slip & Fall Accidents